dvtalk/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-12-12-uvm-and-test-plusargs.md

 end

 // notice we will use the "+", not "=" character
-// we actually does not need any special character at all if($value$plusargs("PLUSARGS_TEST2+%d", m_var )) begin
+// we actually do not need any special character at all if($value$plusargs("PLUSARGS_TEST2+%d", m_var )) begin
   $display ("Found plusargs +PLUSARGS_TEST2 = %d", m_var);
 end